chrisregner/Was-or-Will-Be-There/README.md

   - deployed?
   - known issues?

-- add known issues to daily routines tracker?

-- delete cloudinary images

----

-country plans           - /countries/:countryId/plans
-country journals        - /countries/:countryId/journals
-new plan                - /countries/:countryId/plans/new
-edit plan               - /countries/:countryId/plans/:id
-journalize plan         - /countries/:countryId/plans/journalize
+### mobile performance notes

+- check repaints on route change
+  - try removing animatinghtdiv
+- identify animations in web app
-new journal             - /countries/:countryId/journals/new
+  - fadingmounter
+    - possible fixes
+    - **done** add 'will change' style
-edit journal            - /countries/:countryId/journals/:id
+  - collapse
+    - add 'will change' style?
+    - use modal instead in mobile?
-world overview          - /about
+  - animatinghtdiv

----
+    - add 'will change' style?
+    - only in desktop?
+  - photofieldset fullsized image
+    - **done** add 'will change' style
+  - insert paper transition
+    - **done** add 'will change' style
+- disappearLastly animation - is that harmful?
+- do we have composite/implicit composite?
+- should we remove transition styles on transition end?

 ## Possible additional features